• Skip to primary navigation

 Instructions

 • For your cake, cream together butter and sugar.
-Then, add eggs one at a time, mixing well after each addition and add the sour cream, vanilla and amaretto.
+Then, add eggs one at a time, mixing well after each addition and add the sour cream and amaretto.

-• In a medium bowl, sift together flour, baking powder, bicarbonate soda, and salt.
-Add this to your wet ingredients and mix well.
+• In a medium bowl, sift together flour, baking powder, baking soda, and salt.
+Add this to your wet ingredients and mix with a spatula until just combined.

-• In a separate bowl, mix your streusel ingredients together until it is the texture of breadcrumbs.
+• In a separate bowl, mix your streusel ingredients together until it is a crumbly texture.

-• Pour half of your cake batter into your prepared tin, cover this with a layer of the streusel (about ⅓ of it).
-Then add the rest of your cake batter and top with the remaining ⅔ of the streusel mix.
+• Pour half of your cake batter into your prepared tin, cover this with a layer of the streusel (about ½ of it).
+Then add the rest of your cake batter and top with the remaining streusel mix.

 • Bake this for about an hour, until a skewer inserted in the middle comes out clean.
 Remove from the oven and leave to cool for about 30 minutes before glazing.

 • When time to glaze, release the cake from the springform pan.
-In a small bowl, mix together your icing sugar and amaretto (amounts may vary slightly dependent on the consistency you prefer for your glaze).
+In a small bowl, mix together your powdered sugar and Amaretto.
 Drizzle this across the top.

 Tried this recipe?Mention @waitingforblancmange or tag #waitingforblancmange!